xanzy/chef-guard/contributing.md

 I cannot make it any easier that just using this one command: `go build` in the source directory :) For more information and details you should really checkout the Chef-Guard [project page](http://xanzy.io/projects/chef-guard) at [Xanzy](http://xanzy.io) which contains just about all the info you need to get started...

+Chef-Guard requires at least Go 1.8 to build and uses [govendor](https://github.com/kardianos/govendor) for managing dependencies.

 ## Contributing

   1. Fork the repository on Github